-- Reverse: Time Machine Pro is the only time machine module that offers a real-time audio reverse function. - High Quality: Switches between "efficient" and "high quality" mode and displays advanced controls, which are described below. - Env Order (Envelope Order): Sets the order of the spectral envelope (formant) estimation.
+- Reverse: Time Machine Pro is the only time machine module that offers a real-time audio reverse function. - · Voices menu: Restricts the number of voices in order to control CPU consumption. - Pro Mode: Switches between "efficient" and "pro" mode and displays advanced controls, which are described below

+- Envelope Order (Env.Order): Sets the order of the spectral envelope (formant) estimation.
 The default is set to 25% which works fine for most material.
-If the input audio is really high pitched the order should be lowered, cogently, if the input audio is low pitched the value should be raised. - Frm Shift (Formant Shift): Sets the spectral envelope's shift factor.
+If the input audio is really high pitched the order should be lowered, cogently, if the input audio is low pitched the value should be raised. - Envelope Factor (Env.Fact.): Sets the spectral envelope's shift factor.
 The default is set to zero which works fine for most material.
-This spectral shift is performed before the overall pitch shifting. - Keep Formants: Enabling this option allows for formant preserving pitch shifting.
+This spectral shift is performed before the overall pitch shifting.